cul/dlst-studio/_posts/2020-03-21-press-release-rapid-masks.md

 the COVID-19 health
 emergency](https://library.columbia.edu/about/news/alert.html), to her home.
-Because she only had two printers, she scaled down the visor’s size by less than 10 percent to dramatically reduce printing time.
+Because she only had two printers, she scaled down the visor’s size by less than 10 percent to reduce printing time.
 Additionally, she angled the visor to make it easier for health professionals to don protective masks below the shield.